-8. Disclosure of Lobbying Activities
+7. Disclosure of Lobbying Activities

 Each applicant must complete and submit this information.
-An applicant that expends any funds for lobbying activities is to provide all of the information requested on the form Disclosure of Lobbying Activities (SF-LLL).
+An applicant that expends any funds for lobbying activities is to provide all of the information requested on the form Disclosure of Lobbying Activities (SF-LLL) posted at https://ojp.gov/funding/Apply/Resources/Disclosure.pdf.
 An applicant that does not expend any funds for lobbying activities is to enter "N/A" in the text boxes for item 10 ("a.
 Name and Address of Lobbying Registrant" and "b.
 Individuals Performing Services").

-9. Additional Attachments
+8. Additional Attachments